FUTURE SHOCK HAS COME to Harvard Square.

 Volumes VI and VII, concerned with the issues peculiar to Harvard Square and the actual plan itself, will not be ready until September.
 But through conversations with Planning Department officials, the following proposals seem likely to emerge in some form:

-* Elimination of some streets and redirection of others.
+*Elimination of some streets and redirection of others.
 Surprisingly, the planners say, traffic can often be handled better on a small number of streets because the number of intersections and junctions declines.
-Planning officials also believe that introducing one-way streets where two-way streets now stand would help smooth traffic flow; and
+Planning officials also believe that introducing one-way streets where two-way streets now stand would help smooth traffic flow.

-* Improvement of parking facilities.
-Parking for the expected avalance of tourists will be provided largely by a lot, possibly underground, on the Library site.
+*Improvement of parking facilities.
+Parking for the expected avalanche of tourists will be provided largely by a lot, possibly underground, on the Library site.
 A $225,000 study is also currently in progress to explore the desirability of an underground garage at the Cambridge Common.